Vegan Cinnamon Muffins

 In a large bowl, mix together the flour, baking powder, caster sugar, brown sugar and cinnamon.

 Add the melted margarine, soy milk and vanilla extract to the bowl and mix well until you have a smooth batter.

-Divide the batter equally between your 6 liners and bake for around 20 minutes, until a toothpick through the middle comes out clean.
+Divide the batter equally between your 6 liners.
+Bake for 20-30 minutes (this will depend on how deep your tray is), or until a toothpick through the middle comes out clean.

 - Store in an airtight container in a cool, dry place for up to 3 days.